LOCAL FOOD IS FRESHER, AND IT JUST TASTES BETTER

 The Creekside Farm Education Center

-The education center is a place for cooking and canning classes, farm to table meals, classroom instruc-tion on best organic farming practices, and practical information on how to build local food business and infrastructure.
+The education center is a place for school farm tours, cooking and canning classes, farm to table meals, classroom instruction on best organic farming practices, and practical information on how to build local food businesses and infrastructure.
 It's the hub of Creekside Farm, and it's mission is to build communities around food.

 Creekside Farm is a 45 acre working organic farm in Arden, N.C. that includes two organic vegetable gardens, free range chicken eggs, and a grass fed beef operation.
 The farm supports a CSA program and is open to schools for classroom and field instruction in healthy food and where it comes from.

 Creekside Farm at Walnut Cove

 The agrihood is a new concept in urban design where a working farm becomes the centerpiece of the community, and residents gain a closer connection to nature and where their food comes from.
 The agrihood became the subject of a book, Carrots Don't Grow on Trees, that attempts to convince developers and real estate professionals about the importance of preserving farmland and community food production.
 Creekside Farm is one of the early examples of this trend toward an agrarian lifestyle.